Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Buildings of type

 \subsection{Bruhat--Tits buildings and exotic buildings}

-Locally-finite buildings of type $\tilde{A}_2$ typically arise as the \emph{Bruhat--Tits building} associated to $\SL_3$ over a local field.
+Classically, the interest in Euclidean buildings lies in fact that they arise as the \emph{Bruhat--Tits buildings} associated to reductive groups over (non-Archimedean) local fields (that is, locally compact, totally disconnected fields).
+Specifically there is a locally finite building of type $\tilde{A}_2$ associated to $\SL_3$ over a local field.
 We briefly describe these.
 Let $\LocalField$ be a non-Archimedean local field with ring of integers $\calO$ and let $\pi \in \calO$ be a uniformizing element.
 Let

 The group $G \defeq \SL_3(\LocalField)$ has three conjugacy classes of maximal compact subgroups represented by